tmenier/Flurl/fluent-http.md

 ###Exceptions

-Flurl deviates from HttpClient conventions a bit when it comes to excpetions.
+Flurl deviates from HttpClient conventions a bit when it comes to exceptions.
 HttpClient doesn't throw exceptions upon receiving unsuccessful HTTP response codes; Flurl does.

 ````c#
 try {